ShuvamGupta/mspacman/README.md

 **MSPaCMAn** is a Python toolkit for analyzing 3D micro-CT images of particles.
-It supports property extraction, greyscale histogram analysis, peak detection, and multi-phase quantification — considering partial volume blur for advanced mineral processing research.
+It supports property extraction, greyscale histogram analysis, peak detection, and multi-phase quantification — considering partial volume blur for advanced CT analyses.

 ## Installation